hapax/hapax.github.io/assets/chuzenji.md

 them up anyway, as a matter of thermodynamic necessity.
 By the ramp, England's hypothesis is exemplified by the wildflowers sprouting through the gravel of a tumbledown plot.
-At the back is a lean-to which looks almost like a makeshift shrine.
+A lean-to at the back reminds of the Shinto shrines dotted all over the country, like wild mushrooms in autumn.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake5.png" />